Posts

 (Familiar, that is, if you’re a British-telly glutton.)

-So far, a major, new Narnia adaptation has been released every twenty years or so since Lewis’s death.
+So far, a different Narnia adaptation has been released every twenty years or so since Lewis’s death.

 May each “Narnian,” in time, be brought to Aslan.